Small Groups for Health, Wellness, and Support

 Shirley Corliss, (763) 428-4102

-This group gives people an opportunity to talk confidentially about the origins of grief, whether recent or sometime in the past.
+This group gives people an opportunity to talk confidentially about grief, whether it be from a recent loss or sometime in the past.
 As we share with others, we gain comfort and understanding.
-All are welcome.
-Come when you are able.

 Mental Health Task Force